Namsangee/doosan-robotics-ros-manual/source/overview.rst

 .. rubric:: Purpose

-This package provides control functionality for all Doosan robot models in the **ROS 2 Jazzy** environment.
+This package provides control functionality for all Doosan robot models in the **ROS 2 Humble** environment.

 .. rubric:: Features